DataJuggler/BlazorGallery/SQL/README.md

 # News

+1.4.0
+6.24.2023: I created a MainGalleryComponent, MainGalleryImageViewer, Gallery page and the database has a new view MainGalleryView and two new stored procedures MainGalleryView_FetchAll and MainGalleryView_FetchMostRecent.
+I also refactored how the Index and Gallery pages work, so that the LoggedInUser stays logged in, even when viewing another user's galleries.
+Also, there is now a button to go back to the User's Galleries while viewing the MainGallery if there is a logged in user.

 1.3.7
 6.17.2023: A new user needs to be shown the Email Verification component during the signup process for the live site (if Admin.RequireEmailVerification is true).